Howard Shore's L'Aube, Toronto Symphony, Peter Oundjian 2017

 She has collaborated with many of today’s leading conductors, including Marin Alsop, Sir Andrew Davis, Christoph Eschenbach, JoAnn Falletta, Jane Glover, Vladimir Jurowski, Carlos Kalmar, Keith Lockhart, Kent Nagano, Yannick Nézet-Séguin, Carlos Miguel Prieto, Peter Oundjian, Bramwell Tovey, Osmo Vänska and Pinchas Zuckerman.

-Ms. Platts' recent highlights include her Royal Opera House debut in Mozart's Die Zauberflöte, Wagner's Die Walküre with the London Philharmonic Orchestra, John Adams' Nixon in China for BBC Proms, Mahler's Das Lied von der Erde and the premiere of a new work by Howard Shore with the Toronto Symphony Orchestra, Verdi's Requiem with the National Arts Center Orchestra, Elgar's Dream of Gerontius in Mexico City with the Orquesta Sinfónica Nacional and Mahler’s Third Symphony with the Royal Scottish National Orchestra.
+Ms. Platts' opera highlights include Mozart's Die Zauberflöte at London’s Royal Opera House, Wagner's Die Walküre with the London Philharmonic Orchestra, and John Adams' Nixon in China for BBC Proms.
+Orchestral highlights include Mahler's Das Lied von der Erde and the premiere of a new work by Howard Shore with the Toronto Symphony Orchestra, Verdi's Requiem with the National Arts Center Orchestra, Elgar's Dream of Gerontius in Mexico City with the Orquesta Sinfónica Nacional and Mahler’s Third Symphony with the Royal Scottish National Orchestra.

-In 2021, she pursued her love of baking and wrote a cookbook Aria Ready for Dessert? – A Musician Takes Center Stage in the Kitchen.
-She also started a food blog called Baking Bits & Bobs (bakingbitsandbobs.com).
+In 2021, she pursued her love of baking and wrote a cookbook called Aria Ready for Dessert? – A Musician Takes Center Stage in the Kitchen, available on Amazon.
+She also started a food blog called Baking, Bits & Bobs. www.bakingbitsandbobs.com

 Photo: Simon Jay Price